Israel-Iran 2025: Developments in Iran’s nuclear programme and military action

 In December 2024, the Russian Foreign Ministry announced that President Bashar al-Assad, who had governed Syria since 2000, had resigned and offered asylum in Russia.
 Russian media say he is now in the country.

-This research briefing describes the key local and international actors in Syria and continuing violence and human rights concerns; the status of Syria’s chemical weapons; the significance of Assad’s fall to his allies Iran and Hezbollah and the attempts of Russia to retain its Syrian bases; Israeli actions in the Golan Heights; HTS plans for the interim government and constitutional talks; and the strength of Islamic State/Daesh.
-It also sets out UK, US and EU actions and statements, including the UK and EU lifting some sanctions in 2025 to support economic recovery.
+This research briefing describes the key actors in Syria; continuing violence and human rights concerns; the status of Syria’s chemical weapons; the significance of Assad’s fall to his allies Iran and Hezbollah and the attempts of Russia to retain its Syrian bases; Israeli actions in the Golan Heights; actions by the interim government; and the strength of Islamic State/Daesh.
+It also sets out UK, US and EU actions and statements, including on sanctions.

-The Commons Library research briefing, Syrian civil war: timeline, UK aid and statistics, has a timeline of events in Syria since 2011, and describes the humanitarian situation, UK aid to Syria, and further resources on the conflict.
+The Commons Library research briefing, Syrian civil war: timeline, UK aid and statistics, has a timeline of events in Syria from 2011 to 2025, and information on the humanitarian situation, UK aid, and further resources on the conflict.

-Humanitarian need in Syria remains high, with an estimated 16.5 million people in need in 2025.
-Ongoing violence between the SDF and SNA in north east Syria has led to the displacement of around 1.1 million people and civilian and combatant casualties.
-In March, extensive violence reportedly killed many in fighting and acts of violence in minority Alawite areas.
-Executions by HTS of some pro-Assad forces and civilians was alleged.
+Humanitarian need remains high, with an estimated 16.5 million people in need in 2025.
+Ongoing violence between the SDF and SNA in north east Syria in early 2025 led to the displacement of around 1.1 million people and civilian and combatant casualties.
 There has also been over a decade of extensive damage to Syrian infrastructure, including schools and hospitals.
-Syria’s neighbours have been seeking the return of refugees.
+There are around 4.5 million Syrian refugees in the region, which neighbouring states are seeking the return of.
+The World Bank and International Monetary Fund have begun to re-engage with Syria in 2025, partly reflecting the lifting of sanctions by the United States and others (see below).

-In December 2024 HTS, which controls the largest part of Syria and the capital, declared the establishment of a transitional government and in January the appointment of its leader as interim president.
-The transitional government is dominated by HTS and was planned to be in place until 1 March.
-The interim government has begun a national dialogue which will make recommendations on a new Syrian constitution.
+In December 2024 HTS, which controls the largest part of Syria and the capital, declared the establishment of a transitional government and in January the appointment of its leader Ahmed al-Sharaa as interim president.

 HTS has its origins in Al-Qaeda although it says it broke from the group in 2016.
 Its leader Abu Mohammed al-Jolani (whose real name is Ahmed al-Sharaa) participated in the insurgency against US and UK coalition forces in Iraq in the 2000s.

-The UN Security Council, UK, US, EU, and others consider it a terrorist group.
-All have said they will judge HTS by its actions, not words and they want it to protect civilians, minority groups and implement a peaceful transition.
+The UN Security Council, UK, US, EU, and others have all designated it a terrorist group.
+All said they will judge HTS by its actions, not words and they want it to protect civilians, minority groups and implement a peaceful transition.
 In December 2024 Prime Minister Keir Starmer said it was “too early” to reconsider the proscription of HTS as a terrorist organisation in the UK.
+However, in July 2025 the US removed the foreign terrorist designation from HTS, stating it had “commit[ed] to combat terrorism in all its forms”.

 While Assad has fallen, some conflict and military activity is ongoing.
-In addition to US airstrikes against Islamic State/Daesh (see below), Israel and Turkey are two external actors continuing to be militarily active in Syria
+In addition to airstrikes against Islamic State/Daesh (see below), Israel and Turkey are two external actors continuing to be militarily active in Syria:

 The Israel Defence Forces (IDF) have moved from the occupied Golan Heights to occupy a UN buffer zone and also operate in southern Syria.
 The Heights are disputed between Israel and Syria.
 The UK and a 1981 UN Security Council resolution call for Israeli withdrawal from them.
 The US considers the Heights to be Israeli territory.